 Abraham Attah is Dayo, a boy raised by his mother when his “get my American visa” preacher father (Ntare Guma Mbaho Mwine) set off to set them up in America.

-Only pious, all about “God’s work” pastor Julius keeps his visits home few and far between as he is getting his ministry started.
-Flashbacks show up the decade and a half that passes before he finally admits he’s not moving back to Nigeria and isn’t sending for them.
+Except pious, all about “God’s work” pastor Julius keeps his visits home few and far between as he is getting his ministry started.
+Flashbacks show us the decade and a half that passes before he finally admits he’s not moving back to Nigeria and isn’t sending for them.

 “The Lord is going to use you to do exploits,” he insists.